-Childhood cancer is something that surrounds us all every day.
-There are always many fundraising efforts, September is childhood cancer awareness month, a number of people may know about the American Childhood Cancer Organization, and everyone in the western United States may be familiar with the Nevada Childhood Cancer Foundation.
-If you have driven down a street in a busy city recently, you may have seen the childhood cancer ribbon as a car magnet, or a bumper sticker begging to cure childhood cancer.
+There is a concerted effort to raise awareness about childhood cancer.
+Though September is childhood cancer awareness month, there are always fundraising efforts.
+Many people know about the American Childhood Cancer Organization, and most people in the western United States may be familiar with the Nevada Childhood Cancer Foundation.
+If you have driven down a street in a busy city or suburb recently, you may have seen a childhood cancer ribbon as a car magnet or a bumper sticker begging to cure childhood cancer.

 According to the American Cancer Society, the most common childhood cancers include:

 Leukemia- This bone marrow and blood cancer is the most common, accounting for 28% of all cancers in children.
 There are many types of leukemia, but the two most commonly found in children are acute myelogenous leukemia (AML) and acute lymphocytic leukemia (ALL).

 Bone Cancer- There are two types of bone cancer, and together they make up about three percent of childhood cancers.
 The first type, osteosarcoma, is most common in young adults and teens.
 Symptoms are usually noticeable in the arms or legs.
 Ewing sarcoma is the second type of bone cancer and is less common.
 This type of sarcoma is found in young teens and is most common in hip bones and the chest wall.